Dental Caries Treatment in India - Causes and How to Prevent it

 The Centers for Disease Control and Prevention (CDC) recommends dental sealants for children of school-going age particularly.

 Good oral health is also closely tied to a well-balanced diet.
-You should try to limit your intake of refined foods and sugar and adopt a diet rich in fruits, fibres, and vegetables.
+You should try to limit your intake of refined foods and sugar and adopt a diet rich in B12 foods.

 Alcohol consumption should be limited, and smoking and the use of tobacco must be stopped.
 Chewing sugar-free gum can stimulate salivary flow and neutralize harmful acids released by cavity-causing bacteria.